Heading out for a long trip?

 If you’ll be gone for an extended period, unhook the washer, dryer, and any outdoor hoses before heading out.

-If your hot water heater springs a leak while you’re gone, having access to the owner’s manual, along with the make and model of the water heater can help you guide a house sitter or service provider through the process of shutting the water off.
+If your hot water heater springs a leak while you’re gone, having access to the owner’s manual, along with the make and model of the water heater can help you guide a trusted friend or service provider through the process of shutting the water off.

 Before the trip, “Create an electronic version of your important home documents,” said Bodrozic.
 This includes insurance policies, mortgage notes, and owner’s manuals for equipment such as furnaces and air conditioning units.